Johnny "Guitar" Watson: Early career

 In his new city, Watson won several local talent shows.
 This led to his employment, while still a teenager, with jump blues-style bands such as Chuck Higgins's Mellotones and Amos Milburn.
 He worked as a vocalist, pianist, and guitarist.
 He quickly made a name for himself in the African-American juke joints of the West Coast, where he first recorded for Federal Records in 1952.
 He was billed as Young John Watson until 1954.
 That year, he saw the Joan Crawford film Johnny Guitar, and a new stage name was born.

-In 1953, Shorty Rogers had Watson as part of his Orchestra perform for the famed ninth Cavalcade of Jazz concert held at Wrigley Field in Los Angeles, California which was produced by Leon Hefflin, Sr. on June 7.
-Also featured that day were Roy Brown and his Orchestra, Don Tosti and His Mexican Jazzmen, Earl Bostic, Nat "King" Cole, and Louis Armstrong and his All Stars with Velma Middleton.
+On June 7, 1953, Shorty Rogers included Watson as part of his Orchestra to perform at the ninth Cavalcade of Jazz concert, held at Wrigley Field in Los Angeles, California, which was produced by Leon Hefflin, Sr. Also featured that day were Roy Brown and his Orchestra, Don Tosti and His Mexican Jazzmen, Earl Bostic, Nat King Cole, and Louis Armstrong and his All Stars with Velma Middleton.

 Watson affected a swaggering, yet humorous personality, indulging a taste for flashy clothes and wild showmanship on stage.
-His "attacking" style of playing, without a plectrum, resulted in him often needing to change the strings on his guitar once or twice a show, because he "stressified on them" so much, as he put it.

-Watson's 1954 instrumental "Space Guitar" was his first recording to show his "sheer off-the-wall madness" on electric guitar.
+His "attacking" style of playing, without a pick, resulted in him often needing to change the strings on his guitar once or twice a show, because he "stressified on them" so much, as he put it.
+Watson's 1954 instrumental single "Space Guitar" was his first recording to show his "sheer off-the-wall madness" on electric guitar, although it did not chart.
+According to music historian Larry Birnbaum, for "Space Guitar" he "came into his own as a guitarist".
 Watson would later influence a subsequent generation of guitarists.
 His song "Gangster of Love" was first released on Keen Records in 1957.
 It did not appear in the charts at the time, but was later re-recorded and became a hit in 1978, becoming Watson's "most famous song".